 c) Forward to a system account (this should never be used)

 d) Pipe to a Program: This is an advanced feature.
 You can forward the incoming email on this address to a software (script) that can process the email and take an action.
 Some web applications require you to setup such pipe, which means forwarding all emails to a script.
-This is explained later in this tutorial.
+This is explained later in this tutorial below.

 e) Discard (Not Recommended) as said this is not recommended and should not be used.
 We hope cPanel will one day remove this feature! 🙂